vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/what-is-stored-in-a-region/index.md

 There are several groupings of `RegionEntryFactory` types including:

-- `VersionedThin` — creates RegionEntry instances for Regions that have concurrency checking enabled and statistics disabled
+- `VersionedThin` — creates RegionEntry instances for Regions that have concurrency checking enabled and statistics deactivated
 - `VersionedStats` — creates RegionEntry instances for Regions that have both concurrency checking and statistics enabled
-- `VMThin` — creates RegionEntry instances for Regions that have both concurrency checking and statistics disabled
+- `VMThin` — creates RegionEntry instances for Regions that have both concurrency checking and statistics deactivated
-- `VMStats` — creates RegionEntry instances for Regions that have concurrency checking disabled and statistics enabled
+- `VMStats` — creates RegionEntry instances for Regions that have concurrency checking deactivated and statistics enabled

 Each of these groupings includes several different `RegionEntryFactory` types.
 For example, the `VersionedThin` grouping includes: